Kat2Ki/rock-paper-scissor/README.md

 # Rock Paper Scissors Game

 This is a simple Rock-Paper-Scissors game in Python built as part of:
-100 Days of Code – The Complete Python Pro Bootcamp.
+100 Days of Code – The Complete Python Pro Bootcamp By Angela Yu. and i have modified it a bit
 ## How to play

 - Run `solution.py` in terminal or IDE
 - Choose 0 for Rock, 1 for Paper, 2 for Scissors